BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 Currently Alert Channels can be created manually through the Sysdig Monitor UI.

 ### Creating a Rocket.Chat Alert Channel
-The following walkthrough provides a sample for integrating Sysdig Alerts with Rocket.Chat.
+The following walk through provides a sample for integrating Sysdig Alerts with Rocket.Chat.
 Both Sysdig Monitor and Rocket.Chat require configurations.
 - Sysdig Monitor will create a **Webhook** notification channel
 - Rocket.Chat will create an **incoming webhook** with a custom script